Help us Build Bridges of Peace

 The Israeli Ministry of Education has recognized Ein Bustan’s proactive educational methods and achievements in promoting mutual understanding between Arab and Jews.
 Ein Bustan is formally licensed and receives partial funding from the Israeli Ministry of Education.
 Unfortunately, this funding has been inconsistent and sporadic and we are unable to rely solely on this source of income for our budget.

 All of the families in Ein Bustan pay tuition fees.
 For some families, it is difficult to pay the full amount, while others are unable to pay at all, and in this case, they need scholarship assistance.
 We have never turned a child away for financial reasons at Ein Bustan, therefore it is important for us to raise funds to provide scholarships for needy students.

-In the coming year, we will be commencing our pioneering first grade class in a new school.
 Currently we have 16 Arab and Jewish children in need of scholarship assistance.
 Any assistance large or modest is welcome!

 Where does your money go?

 A sponsor can pay the full amount of the required parental contribution for a child or part of it.
 The money will be paid directly to Maayan Babustan, which is a registered and licensed NGO.
 The parents are informed of this.

 Duration of sponsorship

 It is up to the sponsor to decide the period of sponsorship, but we encourage scholarship for the duration of the school year, and the scholarship is extendable on a yearly basis.

 Once sponsorship is established, the sponsor will receive information about the child, with a regular update, along with a photograph (more information is given in the sponsor package).

 Becoming a sponsor is straightforward.
 You just fill in a sponsorship form indicating your contact details, and if you wish to undertake a (full or partial) scholarship for a child, or a one-time contribution.